 Add +12 to Psi Mending's cost to cure permanent insanity.
 You must succeed on a Willpower check against TN20+.
-If you fail, the ability fizzles, and psionic feedback renders you insane for 4×4d6 minutes.
+If you fail, the ability fizzles.

 Add +4 to the cost to restore a single base damage save to your target.